-- Interest and/or installment of principal remains overdue for a period of more than 90 days in respect of a term loan, - The account remains 'out-of-order' for a period of more than 90 days in respect of an Overdraft or Cash Credit (OD/CC), - The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted. - A loan granted for short duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for two crop seasons, - A loan granted for long duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for one crop season, - In respect of derivative transactions, the overdue receivables representing positive mark-tomarket value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - Advances against term deposits, NSCs eligible for surrender, IVPs, KVPs and life policies are not be treated as non-performing, provided adequate margin is available in the accounts. - The amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitization transaction undertaken in terms of the RBI (Securitization of Standard assets) direction, 2021. - In respect of derivative transactions, the overdue receivables representing positive mark-tomarket value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - In case of credit card account, if the minimum amount due, as mentioned in the statement, is not paid fully within 90 days from the print (payment) due date mentioned in the statement. - In addition, an account may also be classified as NPA due to temporary deficiencies - a.
+- Interest and/or installment of principal remains overdue for a period of more than 90 days in respect of a term loan, - The account remains 'out-of-order' for a period of more than 90 days in respect of an Overdraft or Cash Credit (OD/CC), - The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted. - A loan granted for short duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for two crop seasons, - A loan granted for long duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for one crop season, - In respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - Advances against term deposits, NSCs eligible for surrender, IVPs, KVPs and life policies are not be treated as non-performing, provided adequate margin is available in the accounts. - The amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitization transaction undertaken in terms of the RBI (Securitization of Standard assets) direction, 2021. - In case of credit card account, if the minimum amount due, as mentioned in the statement, is not paid fully within 90 days from the print (payment) due date mentioned in the statement. - In addition, an account may also be classified as NPA due to temporary deficiencies - a.
 The outstanding in the account based on drawing power calculated from stock statements older than three months, would be deemed as irregular.
 A working capital borrowal account will become NPA if such irregular drawings are permitted in the account for a continuous period of 90 days even though the unit may be working or the borrower's financial position is satisfactory. - b.
-An account where the regular/ ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/ date of ad hoc sanction will be treated as non-performing. - Further, the account may also be classified as NPA due to DCCO criteria as per para 4.2.15 Projects under Implementation of Master circular on IRAC norms dated April 01, 2022.
+An account where the regular/ ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/ date of ad hoc sanction will be treated as non-performing. - Further, the account may also be classified as NPA due to DCCO criteria as per para 4.2.15 Projects under Implementation of Master circular on IRAC norms dated April 01, 2023.